mattbr1ght/algorytmy/README.md

-this is a repo for my algorithms implementations for various purposes: school, contests, myself
+this is a **private** repo for my algorithms implementations for various purposes: school, contests, myself